 This applies even if you are the director of your own limited company and the only employee.

 So, whilst National Insurance contributions may be an additional cost to your company, making these payments can be worthwhile for both you and the business.
+Depending on your circumstances, your company may be entitled to claim Employment Allowance to reduce its secondary NIC liability.

 Class 1A and 1B

-Employers must also pay 13.8% Class 1A or Class 1B contributions on any taxable benefits or expenses they provide to their employees or directors.
+Employers must also pay 15% Class 1A or Class 1B contributions on any taxable benefits or expenses they provide to their employees or directors.

 Class 1A is payable on the value of work benefits, for example, a business mobile, company car, or health insurance.
 Contributions are calculated as a percentage of the cash equivalent of the benefit.